 Single-Stage Dust Collector

-If you have a small workshop or you are a hobby woodworker, a single-stage dust collector is perfect for you.
-A single-stage dust collector’s filtration system captures dust particles with a size of 2 or 2.5 microns, which is sufficient for most small-medium woodworking tasks.
+If you have a small workshop or a hobby woodworker, a single-stage dust collector is perfect.
+A single-stage dust collector’s filtration system captures dust particles with 2 or 2.5 microns, which is sufficient for most small-medium woodworking tasks.

 Two-Stage Dust Collector